 For quality control and consistency Imagine Canada will review all submissions prior to publishing.
 If revisions are required, the draft will be returned to you with comments to be reviewed again prior to posting.
 In most cases it is to address the structure of the post, clarity and conciseness.

 What we can’t post

-While we encourage our guest bloggers to share their points-of-view we will not publish anything:
+While we encourage our guest bloggers to share their points-of-view we will not publish content:

 - That is partisan in nature.
 According to guidance from the CRA, as a registered charity Imagine Canada cannot feature partisan statements or positions on our online properties, even if there is a “guest contributor disclaimer”.

-- Deemed to be hateful or disrespectful of organizations, causes or individuals.
+- Deemed to be hateful or disrespectful of individuals, organizations, or causes.

 Republishing your article and copyright